StevenWeir038/Artisan-Yarns/README.md

 There is always room for improvement.
 Some that are strikingly obvious include but require more time to implement:
 - introducing a colour field into the product model to enhance product searches?
 Matching colour is an integral part when selecting yarn for projects.
 Ideally use a div with border-radius of 50% filled with the palette colour instead of a name.
 - stock availability.
 A store has a finite amount of product items by line.
 Why not check if there are enough items in stock when a user is making an order?
 Running low on an item?
 Maybe tell the user.
 Put subtle pressure on them to buy the item while they can.
 - currently the user is directed from the wishlist to manually add a product to their basket.
 Automate this.
-Link the wishlist into the basket contexct processor.
+Link the wishlist into the basket context processor.
 - improve defensive programming.
 When deleting items from the basket or wishlist, it's better to ask the user if they are sure to avoid accidental deletion.
 - buttons.
 I went down the rabbit hole of responsive button sizes.
 Keep it simple.
 Button sizes can be reatively static without affective user experience.
 Also less cumbersome to maintain in terms of `css` and `bootstrap` classes therefore improving code maintainability.
 - Javascript driven filter positioned left in the products page to filter categories/products by weight/cost etc